-Getting used to weightlessness and learning how to navigate life in a bulky suit are all part of the training.
-Not only will astronauts-to-be engage in exercises where they are underwater in a space suit for up to seven hours at a time, they'll also simulate weightlessness primarily flying in a jet at super-fast speeds before going into free-fall for around 25-30 seconds.
+Getting used to zero gravity and learning how to navigate life in a bulky suit are all part of space training.
+Not only will astronauts-to-be engage in exercises where they are underwater in a space suit for up to seven hours at a time, they'll also simulate zero gravity primarily flying in a jet at super-fast speeds before going into free-fall for around 25-30 seconds.

 Nicknamed the ‘Vomit Comet’ for its nausea-inducing properties, it’s unclear whether this is still the current method de rigueur for inducing weightlessness, or if NASA has since figured out more sophisticated methods.
 At home, you can experience some of this weightlessness on your humble backyard trampoline!